 How to get a HELOC online

 A home equity line of credit (HELOC) is a revolving credit line that you can use for large expenses, to consolidate your higher interest debt, or for home renovations.
-Typically, a HELOC comes with lower interest rates than some other common types of loans because it is secured by the collateral of your home’s value.
+While HELOCs typically come with lower interest rates than some other common types of loans because they are secured by the collateral of your home’s value, they often have variable interest rates that can change over the life of the loan.

 With most HELOC lenders offering online applications, it’s simple to get started.
-You’ll need your Social Security Number, salary and employment information, and estimated home value, including your outstanding mortgage balance.
+You’ll need your social security number, salary and employment information, and estimated home value along with your remaining mortgage balance.

-Lenders will typically want to see that you have at least a minimum amount of equity in the property, meaning you’ve paid at least a certain percentage of your mortgage or the value of your home is a certain percentage above what you owe.
-They’ll also want to see a credit score above a minimum level, though this varies among lenders.
+Lenders will typically want to see that you have a minimum amount of equity in the property, meaning you’ve paid at least a certain percentage of your mortgage or the value of your home is a certain percentage above what you owe.
+They’ll also want to see a credit score above a minimum level, though the specific number required varies by lender.

 Many online lenders offer same-day approval for your HELOC application, though some may take a few days to process your application.
 If your online application is approved and you accept the lender’s HELOC offer, you’ll need to verify the information you provided them.
 This can include submitting your: